DarrenCoppinger/milestone-project-4/README.md

 "As a user of this website, I would like to- _____________________"
 - view the website from all device types (mobile, tablet or desktop)
-- contact the site administrators to make a inquiry
+- contact the site administrators to make an inquiry
 - search the website for a drink

 ### Design